» Qualified Client Definition

 Definition of a Qualified Investor

-The qualified investor definition comes from Rule 205-3 of the Securities and Exchange Commission’s (SEC) Investment Advisors Act of 1940.
+The Qualified Client definition comes from Rule 205-3 of the Securities and Exchange Commission’s (SEC) Investment Advisors Act of 1940.
 This section of the law regulates investment advisory contracts.
-The definition actually includes several ways for individuals and organizations to become qualified investors.
+The definition actually includes several ways for individuals and organizations to become a qualified client.
 According to the law, people are considered qualified investors when they:

 Various organizations and legal entities can also become qualified investors.